raae/raae.codes/content/pages/index.md

 In 2019 I <del>would like to get</del> have gotten serious about speaking!

-This fall I will be speaking at [Javazone](https://2019.javazone.no/) and [JSConf Budapest](https://jsconfbp.com/speakers/benedicte_raae/).
+This fall I will be speaking at [Javazone](https://2019.javazone.no/program/15cea85e-03ca-4929-a6b3-fdb91558c24f), [JSConf Budapest](https://jsconfbp.com/speakers/benedicte_raae/), [RuhrJS](https://ruhrjs.de/speakers/benedicte-raae) and Mobile Era.
 The talk is titled "A privacy first web based period tracker?
 Is it even possible?".
 You can [follow my journey there](https://twitter.com/i/moments/1130526382541479936) on Twitter.
 I do a live broadcast every Monday.

 At the end of May I was a guest on [Gatsby's webinar about plugins](https://youtu.be/QIhrbJcqKu4?t=1631).
 I talked about my experience creating @raae/gatsby-remark-oembed.